-Section 123.
+Section 123, in its entirety, and inserting in place thereof the following section:- - Section 123.
 A firearm identification card shall be issued and possessed subject to the following conditions and restrictions:

-- (1) Any person residing or having a place of business within the jurisdiction of the local licensing agent or any person residing in an area of exclusive federal jurisdiction located within a city or town may submit to the local licensing agent an application for a firearm identification card, or renewal of the same, which the local licensing agent shall issue unless the applicant has been deemed to be a prohibited person as defined in section 122. - (2) Upon receiving an application for a firearm identification card, the local licensing agent or person accepting applications on behalf of the local licensing agent shall immediately issue a receipt form for said application.
-Said form shall be made standard and supplied by the firearms record bureau. - (3) Within seven days of the receipt of a completed application for a firearm identification card, the local licensing agent shall forward one copy of the application and one copy of the applicant's fingerprints to the Firearms Record Bureau.
-The taking of fingerprints shall not be required in issuing the renewal of a card if the renewal applicant's fingerprints are on file with the Firearms Record Bureau.
-The Firearms Record Bureau shall within 15 days advise the local licensing agent, in writing, of the applicant's status as a prohibited person.
-If the information from Firearms Record Bureau does not state in writing that the applicant is a prohibited person, the local licensing agent shall, within 30 days from the date of application, issue the firearm identification card.
+- (1) Any person legally residing or having a place of business within the jurisdiction of the local licensing agent or any person residing in an area of exclusive federal jurisdiction located within a city or town may submit to the local licensing agent an application for a firearm identification card, or renewal of the same, which the local licensing agent shall issue unless the applicant has been deemed to be a prohibited person Section 9A of Chapter 269. - (2) Upon receiving an application for a firearm identification card, the local licensing agent or person accepting applications on behalf of the local licensing agent shall immediately issue a receipt form for said application.
+Said form shall be made standard and supplied by the Secretary of Public Safety. - (3) Within seven days of the receipt of a completed application for a firearm identification card, the local licensing agent shall forward one copy of the application and one copy of the applicant's fingerprints to the Secretary of Public Safety.
+The taking of fingerprints shall not be required in issuing the renewal of a card if the renewal applicant's fingerprints are on file with the Secretary of Public Safety.
+The Secretary of Public Safety shall within 15 days advise the local licensing agent, in writing, of the applicant's status as a prohibited person.
+If the information from Secretary of Public Safety does not state in writing that the applicant is a prohibited person, the local licensing agent shall, within 30 days from the date of application, issue the firearm identification card.